-• Individual tapped trees, etc.
+- Individual old trees - Individual tapped trees, etc.

 Next to that, many former homes are on the properties.
 Ruins will be left as they are or cleaned carefully, if needed.

 g) Non-timber forest resources

 The forest manager is aware of the value of non-timber forest resources (products and services).